Array Functions

 // $array = [1, 2, 3, 4, 5, 6];

-Returns $array[$key] item.
-If it does not exist, Nette\InvalidArgumentException is thrown, unless a default value is set as third argument.
+Returns the item $array[$key].
+If it does not exist, it throws Nette\InvalidArgumentException, unless a default value is provided as the third argument, which is then returned.

 // if $array['foo'] does not exist, throws an exception